Using the PreSonus FaderPort 2/8/16

 While the FaderPort provides a Mackie Control Universal (MCU) mode, which works with Ardour's Mackie Control Surface, MCU does not support various elements available on the FP8 (e.g. colored buttons, and the custom mode scribble strips).

-To connect the FP8 to Ardour, open the Preferences dialog, select "Control Surfaces" and enable "PreSonus FaderPort 8".
+Normally, Ardour should be able to automatically detect a connected Faderport 8 device and enable it.
+If it fails, open the Preferences dialog, select "Control Surfaces" and enable "PreSonus FaderPort 8".
 Then open the "Protocol Settings" dialog for the FP8.
 Which (among other things) allows to select the the MIDI ports corresponding to the FP8.

 Once you select the input and output port, Ardour will initialize the FP8 and it will be ready to use.
 You only need do this once: Once these ports are connected and your session has been saved, the connections will be made automatically in this and other future sessions.